Big U.S. lenders reap benefits of higher rates, but savers not so much

 “I do keep wondering what the magic number is going to be,” he said.
 “There may be more eye-opening at 1.5 percent.”

-When reporting earnings in recent days, bank executives at JPMorgan Chase & Co (JPM.N), Wells Fargo & Co (WFC.N) and Citigroup Inc (C.N) said they have no reason to pay more because ordinary depositors are not yet demanding more.
+When reporting earnings in recent days, bank executives at JPMorgan Chase & Co, Wells Fargo & Co and Citigroup Inc said they have no reason to pay more because ordinary depositors are not yet demanding more.
 It is hard to know when that will change, they said, but there is no competitive pressure yet.

 Although online banks offer more competitive rates, they lack the full suite of products and services that customers have come to appreciate from big banks, said Wells Fargo’s John Shrewsberry.